expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### Expo SDK

-The Expo SDK provides access to device/system functionality such as camera, push notification, contacts, file system, and more.
-Scroll to the SDK API reference in the documentation navigation to see a full list of APIs and to explore them.
-[Read more about the Expo SDK](/versions/latest/).
-[Find it on GitHub](https://github.com/expo/expo-sdk).
+A collection of [npm](#npm) packages containing [native modules](#native-module) that provides access to device/system functionality such as camera, push notification, contacts, file system, and more.

+- Each package supports iOS, Android, and web whenever possible.
+- The interface is completely written in [TypeScript](#typescript).
+- All packages in the Expo SDK work with each other and can safely be compiled together.
+- Any package in the SDK can be used in any [React Native](#react-native) app, with minimal, shared setup.
+[Learn more](/bare/installing-expo-modules/).
+- All packages are [open source](https://github.com/expo/expo/tree/main/packages) and can be freely customized.
+Many popular community React Native packages started as forks of packages in the Expo SDK.

 ### Expo Start